Frequently Asked Questions

 Do I need experience in a gallery, library, archive, or museum?

-• No, there is no admissions requirement for information institution work experience (though of course it helps!). iSchool students come from a variety of backgrounds and relevant work experience.
+• No, there is no admissions requirement for information institution work experience (though of course it helps!).
+INFO College students come from a variety of backgrounds and relevant work experience.
 All students, regardless of previous experience, will develop their skills through class projects, internships, and their final capstone or thesis project.

 HiLS - Program Specific Questions